-The success of our business is dependent on our ability to create value in a way that meets the needs of the company, our shareholders and our COIs while accounting for the broader environmental, social, and economic context in which Teck operates.
+The success of our business is dependent on our ability to create value in a way that meets the needs of the company, our shareholders and our communities of interest (COIs) while accounting for the broader environmental, social, and economic context in which Teck operates.
 This requires us to understand the evolving global environment and to take an integrated approach to identifying, prioritizing and managing risks and opportunities.

-The following framework outlines how we integrate key social, economic and environmental risks and opportunities into our business.
+The following framework and descriptions below outline how we integrate key social, economic and environmental risks and opportunities into our business.

 As part of our commitment to responsibility throughout the value chain, Teck works to understand a broad scope of issues—ranging from the origins of the goods that we buy to the ultimate post-sale impacts of our products—through integrated risk management.